mishra-18/portfolio-website/content/featured/GraphVision/index.md

   - Graphs
 ---

-**Graph Vision** is a Python library facilitating the generation of topological representations for image segments.
+**Graph Vision** is a Python library that aims to create topological maps for an environment connecting neighboring image segments, capturing each segment's spatial and semantic feature embeddings.

-It also allows performing **visual queries** on the topological graph and retains not only the spatial but also semantic information for each segment, making it very useful for various tasks in **robotics**, **localization** and **Game Dev**.
+Enables localization of objects relative to one another in the topology with language description of the objects using Dijkstra's algorithm.
 Check it out on [PyPI](https://pypi.org/project/graphvision/)